BlueEquinoxDev/waste-detection-aidl/README.md

 - **Outputs:**
 Train of the Mask2former in Taco28 for 20 epochs:
 ![taco28_mask2former](readme_images/train_mask2former_taco28.png)
-Best model is found at epoch 14 and metrics are compute.
+Best model is found at epoch 14 and metrics are computed.

 - **Metrics**: